 - Adds extra protection so your fence lasts longer, especially in harsh climates

-If you want a budget option that still looks decent and matches your building, vinyl-coated chain link fencing may be a great option for you.
-Add colored slats if you want to make it even more attractive!
+If you want a budget-friendly option that still looks decent and matches your building, vinyl-coated chain link fencing may be a great option for you.
+Add colored slats if you want to add more color or increase your privacy!

-Iron’s strength makes it an excellent material for a security fence since it won’t be easily destroyed like wood or cheaper aluminum.
-Also, the upright picket-and-rail design of many iron fences makes them harder to climb than chain link or wood fences.
+Iron is an excellent material for a security fence because it’s very strong and won’t be easily destroyed like wood or cheaper aluminum.
+For even more security, choose the popular picket-and-rail design that’s difficult to climb.

 The “Rackability” Factor